I’ve been on a mission: find an AI hypnosis app that actually delivers on its promises.

 The AI feature: Not AI-generated.
 Pre-recorded sessions designed for women’s experiences.

-Free tier: Limited.
+Free tier: 7-day trial.
 Subscription required for full access.

 What I like: